Paddle

 Map

-It’s well placed for the Main Street/Science World and Olympic Village SkyTrain stations, and Main Street bus routes.
+The Creekside Paddling Centre is close to the Main Street/Science World and Olympic Village SkyTrain stations, and Main Street bus routes.
 We share the docks with the Vancouver dragon boat community (who are great neighbours).

 Reservations